celestina21/phishing-email-classification/README.md

 Files:
 - Project.ipynb: Jupyter notebook wherein data exploration and cleaning, model training and hyper-parameter tuning with various models and model evaluation is conducted.
 - Report.docx: A project report consolidating work done in Project.ipynb and conducting a MITRE Atlas analysis (based on the Evade AI Model technique) on a deployment scenario using the best performing model (fine-tuned DeBERTa V3 XSmall).

+Note: Notebook display may show "Invalid Notebook", but downloading the notebook will not show issues.